carpentries/instructor-training/_episodes/15-live.md

 time making the same and other mistakes, but how to deal with them is left out of most textbooks.

-> The typos are the pedagogy
+> The typos are the pedagogy.
 > — Emily Jane McTavish
 {: .quotation}